yetzt/node-scrpr/readme.md

 # scrpr

-xsv is a lightweight scraper multitool. it can fetch data via https, detect changes and parse the most common formats.
+scrpr is a lightweight scraper multitool. it can fetch data via https, detect changes and parse the most common formats.

 ## Usage Example